 - Outcomes research that will lead to improvements in human health

 Review scholar profiles for examples of previously funded research.

 Identify a mentor.
 At least one mentor must be an investigator at Mayo Clinic with extensive clinical or translational research experience.

-Not be the recipient of an R01 or P award.
-The applicant cannot have been a principal investigator on a National Institutes of Health (NIH) R01 award or on a subproject of a program project (P01), center (P50, P60 or U54) or other equivalent research grant award.
+Not be the recipient of an R01, P or U54 award.
+The applicant cannot have been a principal investigator on an NIH R01 award or on a subproject of a program project (P01), center (P50, P60 or U54) or other equivalent research grant award.
 Applicants may have had support on a National Research Service Award grant (F or T series) or NIH small grant (R03).

 Not have similar pending applications.
-Applicants may not have any simultaneous submissions or pending applications for another Public Health Service mentored career development award, including any other K award mechanism, at the time of funding.
+Applicants may not have any simultaneous submissions or pending applications for other Public Health Service mentored career development awards, including any other K award mechanism, at the time of funding.